ckmjreynolds/MariaDB-Stack/README.md

 A simplified, reference implementation of a database stack, deployed using a Docker Swarm consisting of a three node MariaDB Galera cluster, using ProxySQL to provide load balancing, and PMM to provide monitoring.

 ## Example Deployment (AWS)
-The example deployment utilizes three AWS EC2 instances running the Ubuntu distribution.
-The sample configuration is as small as possible and not practical for most production loads.

-### Diagram
 ```mermaid
 graph TD
     mohoPS -.-> kerbinDB